clesesne3/code-wars/replace-all-dots/README.md

-## PROBLEM DOMAIN
+### PROBLEM DOMAIN
-The code provided is supposed replace all the dots (.) in the specified String, 'str' with dashes (-).
+The code provided is supposed to replace all the dots (.) in the specified string, 'str' with dashes (-).
 But it's not working properly.

 #### Task